nas5w/imdb-data/README.md

 This is the ubiquitous "Large Movie Review Dataset" from Stanford University in `json` format.
 A discussion of the dataset can be found [here](http://ai.stanford.edu/~amaas/data/sentiment/).
 The dataset is comprised of 50,000 movie reviews from IMDb.

+**This is a great starter dataset for Tensorflow.js and learning text classification/machine learning!**

 This version of the dataset differs slightly from the source data.
 Rather than being pre-split into test and training data, this dataset simply presents all records.
 The records are evenly split between positive and negative sentiment.

 ## Usage